ku-sldg/plih/_simple/1-Arithmetic-Expressions.md

 We now have an evaluator for literal numbers, but nothing more.

-The next constructor, `Plus` represents a more interesting case.
+The next constructor, `Plus`, represents a more interesting case.
 We have a rule named $PlusE$ that defines evaluation of `t1+t2`:

 $$\frac{t_1 \eval v_1,\; t_2 \eval v_2}{\eval t_1 \underline{+} t_2 = v_1+v_2}\; [PlusE]$$